Withdrawal statuses

 1. You create a withdrawal.
 Your balance goes down by the withdrawal amount plus fee.
 INITIALISED

-1. We might manually review the transaction.
+1. We might internally review the transaction.
 INITIALISED-> REVIEWING

 • CONFIRMED - the recipient bank has the money now.
 Does not mean the beneficiary account number was credited though.
 Mostly FINAL status.
 Except when bank decides to return the funds, the withdrawal gets refunded (see step 4).